Course - Archives and museums: Collection, care, access. - LBAS2001

 Mandatory activities

-1. Practice rapport: 1-2 weeks placement in a records management office, a museum, archive, or other cultural heritage establishment, resulting in a written rapport.
+1. Practice rapport: 2 weeks placement in a records management office, a museum, an archive, or a library keeping collections, resulting in a written rapport.

 2. User rapport: Write a user report on public internet portals of archives, museums or other cultural- or nature heritage institutions.